Tur\'an number of disjoint triangles in 4-partite graphs: Proof of Theorem

-As we have assumed that $G$ is maximal and $k\ge 2$, $G$ contains a triangle.
-By the conclusion of the previous paragraph, the triangle must be in $V_2\cup V_3\cup V_4$.
-Moreover, by~\ref{item:3}, such a triangle must contain an edge $xy \in E(R)$.
-Without loss of generality, suppose $xy\in V_2\times V_3$.
-We first assume that $n_1=2n$.
-Note that
+We assumed that $G$ contains $k-1$ disjoint triangles.
+Let $T_1$ be a triangle of $G$.
+By the claim of the previous paragraph, $T_1$ must be in $V_2\cup V_3\cup V_4$.
+Moreover, by~\ref{item:3}, $T_1$ must contain a rich edge $xy$.
+Below we show that